rhdunn/xquery-intellij-plugin/docs/XPath 1.0 as 2.0 EBNF Grammar.md

 | \[53\]  | `TextTest`                        | ::= | `"text" "(" ")"`                    |                      |
 | \[54\]  | `CommentTest`                     | ::= | `"comment" "(" ")"`                 |                      |
 | \[55\]  | `PITest`                          | ::= | `"processing-instruction" "(" StringLiteral? ")"` |        |

+### A.1.1 Extra-grammatical Constraints
+This section contains constraints on the EBNF productions in addition to those defined by XPath 2.0, which are required to parse legal sentences.
+The notes below are referenced from the right side of the production, with the notation:
+`/* xgc: <id> */`.

+### A.1.2 Grammar Notes
+This section contains general notes on the EBNF productions in addition to those defined by XPath 2.0, which may be helpful in understanding how to interpret and implement the EBNF.
+These notes are not normative.
+The notes below are referenced from the right side of the production, with the notation: `/* gn: <id> */`.

+__grammar-note: comparison__
+> These XPath 1.0 symbols are retained here as the XPath 2.0 replacement
+> (`ComparisonExpr`) only allows a single `GeneralComp` without an `or` or `and`
+> expression.

 ### A.2 Terminal Symbols